Jamcha123/resumeAI/README.md

 # resumeAI
-resumeAI using AI to improve your resume
+resumeAI use AI to improve your resume.

+resumeAI levels the playing field for applying for jobs.

+Just upload your CV and it improves it.